-- 1. The Proponent shall, prior to carrying out quarrying operations on the site: - (a) engage a registered surveyor to mark out the boundaries of the approved limits of extraction within the Extraction Area; and - (b) submit a survey plan of the extraction boundaries, to the satisfaction of the Secretary. - The Proponent shall ensure that the extraction boundaries are clearly marked at all times while quarrying operations are being carried out, in a manner that allows the limits of extraction to be clearly identified.
+- 1. The Proponent shall, prior to carrying out quarrying operations on the site: - (a) engage a registered surveyor to mark out the boundaries of the approved limits of extraction within the Extraction Area; and - (b) submit a survey plan of the extraction boundaries,

+The Proponent must ensure that the extraction boundaries are clearly marked at all times while quarrying operations are being carried out, in a manner that allows the limits of extraction to be clearly identified.